gagebroberg/CSCE-312-Project/README.md

 ```
 cache-dump
 ```
-This option will write the contents of the cache to a file called cache.txt located in the output folder.
+This option will write the contents of the cache to a file called cache.txt located in the root of the project.
 7. memory-dump
 ```
 memory-dump
 ```
-This option will write the contents of the cache to a file called ram.txt located in the output folder.
+This option will write the contents of the cache to a file called ram.txt located in the root of the project.
 8. quit
 ```
 quit